mnelson4/printmyblog/readme.txt

 = 3.26.2 xxxx =
 * Enhancement: updated logo
+* Bugfix: in Quick Print, fix rendering local videos with the source as a sub-element

 = 3.26.1 December 20, 2023 =
 * Bugfix: in Pro Print, fix QR codes being added onto videos